-- Injuries to leg (hip to toes)
+- Injuries to the leg (hip to foot)

 - Injuries to a bone, muscle, joint or ligament

 - Muscle pain caused by too much exercise or work (overuse).
 Overuse is covered in Leg Pain.

 - Fracture.
 This is the medical name for a broken bone.
 The most common broken bone in the leg is the tibia.
 The tibia is the largest bone in the lower part of the leg.
 Children with a fracture are not able to bear weight or walk.